Tryon Road Uniting Church: Description

 The timber floor of the church slopes down from the entry to the chancel area.
 The walls are of face brick with a plaster dado panel, topped by a timber dado rail at sill height.
 The ceiling features decorative fibrous plaster panels with moulded battening.
 Tie rods extend across the width of the church at regular intervals.
 The windows within the church are generally of high quality stained glass, set in quoined sandstone surrounds.
 The chancel is raised on a stepped platform.

 The pews are of stained and polished timber.
 The balustrading and communion rail to the chancel area, choir stalls and former font enclosure is all of a matching design featuring pointed arched panels and brackets.
 The raised pulpit features panels in the shape of shields.
 There is also a matching lectern and a marble font.
 A very tall and elaborately panelled timber reredos is set against the painted battened fibro rear wall of the chancel.
 The first organ was originally set against this, but has been replaced by a timber altar table (c.
 1935).
 Other chancel furniture includes a communion table and chairs.

-A very fine and recently restored organ of considerable historic interest (refer to history) is built into a transept extension (1935) on the eastern side of the chancel.
+A very fine restored organ of considerable historic interest (refer to history) is built into a transept extension (1935) on the eastern side of the chancel.

 Two vestries connect the church to two halls at the rear, one larger Sunday school hall and a second kindergarten hall.
 These spaces, together with their ancillary spaces generally have timber floors and plastered walls and battened fibrous plaster ceilings, painted.
 At the rear of the large hall are three smaller spaces for the meeting of small groups, which are original to the design.
 One of these has since been enclosed as an office.
 A small library room was included just off the main entrance porch to this hall, the window through which the books were borrowed still existing.
 Opposite this entry is another door with a flight of steps leading down to the rear yard.
 The western end of the hall contains a raised stage.
 A modern toilet extension has been built off the smaller hall, cutting through the original windows in this wall.